CE-Programming/toolchain/docs/static/getting-started.rst

 Example Programs
 ----------------

-The toolchain includes multiple example projects inside the :code:`examples` folder.
+The toolchain includes multiple example projects inside the :code:`examples` folder of your toolchain install (you can also take a look at them `online <https://github.com/CE-Programming/toolchain/tree/master/examples>`_ on the git repo).
 Use these examples to learn how to write C/C++ code for the calculator.

 The examples are broken out into:

 standalone_examples